dohnkim/fvcompy/README.md

 Coming Soon ...

-create a mesh_grid for FVCOM
+Creating a mesh_grid for FVCOM
 ----------------------------

     from fvcompy.meshgrid import FVCOM